rrone/refscheduler/Functional_Specification.AYSO_Referee_Scheduler.md

 2. Technology
     ==========
-    1. Platforms
-        1. System will be compatible with desktops, laptops, tablets, mobile devices
+    1. The application will be compatible with desktops, laptops, tablets, and mobile devices.

     2. Compatibile operating systems
         1. System will operate on: